openshift-pipelines/pipelines-as-code/INSTALL.md

 * In **Private keys** section, click on **Generate Private key* to generate a private key for the GitHub app.
 It will download automatically.
 Store the private key in a safe place as you need it in the next section and in future when reconfiguring this app to use a different cluster.

-## Configure Pipeline-as-Code on your cluster to access the GitHub App
+## Configure Pipelines-as-Code on your cluster to access the GitHub App

-In order for Pipeline-as-Code to be able to authenticate to the GitHub App and the GitHub App securely trigger the Pipeline-as-Code webhook, you need to create a Kubernetes secret containing the private key of the GitHub App and the webhook secret of the Pipeline-as-Code as it was provided when you created the GitHub App in the previous section.
+In order for Pipelines-as-Code to be able to authenticate to the GitHub App and the GitHub App securely trigger the Pipelines-as-Code webhook, you need to create a Kubernetes secret containing the private key of the GitHub App and the webhook secret of the Pipelines-as-Code as it was provided when you created the GitHub App in the previous section.
 This secret is used to generate a token on behalf of the user running the event and make sure to validate the webhook via the webhook secret.

 Run the following command and replace:
 * `APP_ID` with the GitHub App **App ID** copied in the previous section